sultana0423/Front-End-Challenges/README.md

 (1) Clean UI.
 (2) Save todo in local storage.

-5- Make a CSS Blog div with Flex
+5- Make a CSS Blog div with Flex.

+6- Create a Styled form with any styles you would like to add.